tilt-dev/tilt.build/docs/writing_tilt_extensions.md

 title: Writing Tilt Extensions (Preview)
 layout: docs
 ---

-Introducing Tilt Extensions!
 Extensions are a simple way to bundle up Tiltfile functionality that should be shared with the world.

 Lots of Tilt users have implemented useful Tiltfile functionality that'd be great for others to be able to use as well.
 We've seen functions that force resources in to different namespaces, inject sidecars or even run tests.
 We created extensions to make it easy for Tiltfile authors to share those ideas, and for new Tiltfile authors to stand on the shoulders of giants by building on top of them.